cloudmesh/cloudmesh-manual/docs/_sources/manual/check.rst.txt

     Description:

-        checks if some programs are available to cms in teh system.
+        checks if some programs are available to cms in the system.
 This includes

             mongodb